Top 10 MVP Development Companies & Agencies in 2026

 Here's what most people miss: the MVP cost isn't just the build.
 You need to budget for a post-launch iteration.
 The first version of your MVP will be wrong about something – that's the whole point of an MVP.
 Plan for 20–30% additional budget for iteration in the first 3 months after launch.

 A few cost-cutting facts I've learned from running hundreds of projects.
 Cross-platform frameworks like React Native reduce costs by 30–40% compared to building separate iOS and Android apps (Brickstech).
 Offshore development (India, Southeast Asia) runs $25–49/hr versus $150–250/hr for US-based teams (The Scalers).
 And choosing a tech stack that doesn't require rewriting at scale – like the React/Node.js/AWS combination we use at TeaCode – saves founders from the most expensive mistake in startup engineering: building it twice.
+Of course, your choice of technology and team structure will directly dictate your overall MVP development costs, which is why mapping out your budget early is so critical.

 What's the Difference Between an MVP and a Prototype?